Wednesday, January 7th

 What is a Mentor?

-In the Mentor Training Program we define a mentor as a mentor is defined as a person within the human services field who has had DSP experience and has completed DSP II training, acts as a formal and informal resource for coworkers and provides support to the professional development of DSP’s.
+In the Mentor Training Program we define a mentor as a professional within the human services field who has had DSP experience and has completed DSP II training, acts as a formal and informal resource for coworkers and provides support to the professional development of DSPs.

 This four-month advanced training for DSP IIs begins once a year.
 The Mentor Training Program curriculum is designed to give each participant the knowledge and skills to increase competence and confidence in mentoring skills.
 These skills can be used to be a SEEC Mentor providing mentoring to new DSPs and in work with other coworkers and people supported.
 The Mentor Training Program was created by SEEC with support from a consortium of other agencies and provides competency-based training to DSP IIs across Maryland.
 The hybrid training combines dynamic live classes, self-paced online courses, and assignments designed to demonstrate competencies.
 Skills covered in the training program include leadership and teamwork, professionalism and ethics, strengths-based mentoring, cultural competence, conflict resolution, coaching, and observation.
 Communication skills such as active listening and giving positive feedback and constructive criticism are also covered.